Niutels/Nico-Portfolio/src/content/posts/2020-05-13-typography.md

 ---
 template: blog-post
-title: Typography
+title: Smart Pen
-slug: /typography
+slug: /smartpen
-date: 2020-05-13 09:19
+date: 2020-09-30 21:15
-description: metaphorically make a deal with the devil
+description: A pen which can digitize your handwriting in 3d
 featuredImage: /assets/smart_pen.png
 ---
 <!--StartFragment-->